tkuhn/tkuhn.github.com/index.md

 ###### Edited Books

+- Brian Davis, Kaarel Kaljurand, and Tobias Kuhn (editors).
+  _Proceedings of the Fourth International Workshop on Controlled Natural Language (CNL 2014)_, Lecture Notes in Computer Science 8625.
+  Springer, 2014.
 - Tobias Kuhn and Norbert E. Fuchs (editors).
   _Proceedings of the Third International Workshop on Controlled Natural Language (CNL 2012)_, Lecture Notes in Computer Science 7427.